28 April 2018: Dive Down The Rabbit Hole!

 Birregurra Heritage Trail

-This self-guided walk is aimed at allowing visitors to discover the history and scenic beauty of the Birregurra township.
+This self-guided heritage walk allows visitors to discover the history and scenic beauty of the Birregurra township.
 A Heritage Trail display board is located in the Park.
 Brochures are available from the Historical Centre, the General Store (both in Main Street), or you can download a copy here.
 Background historical information can also be downloaded here

 Birregurra & District Historical Centre